AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

 ## **Entire Server Side Package** - [Download v1](https://github.com/AuroraGiggleFairy/AuroraGiggleFairy.github.io/raw/main/AGFServerSideCompletePackage-v1.zip)

-You can select individually below what you would like OR trust AGF and just go straight for her full server-side-only-mods package.
+(Does not yet included backpack updates for A21.2) You can select individually below what you would like OR trust AGF and just go straight for her full server-side-only-mods package.
 Includes the HUD, 84 slot backpack, and Vanilla Plus.

 <p>&nbsp;</p>